 Learn about common pay structures, salary bands and benchmarking

 Reward and pay are important factors in the process of attracting, retaining and engaging employees.
-There's a range of options available for organisations to reward their staff and recognise their contribution, each with their own benefits and risks, but the most effective reward packages will be aligned with the business needs and reflect the organisation’s purpose and performance.
+There's a range of options available for organisations to reward their staff and recognise their contribution, each with their own opportunities and risks, but the most effective reward packages will be aligned with the business and staff needs, and reflect the organisation’s purpose and performance.

 This factsheet was last updated by Charles Cotton.

 Charles Cotton: Performance and Reward Adviser

 Charles directs the CIPD's performance and reward research agenda.
 He has recently led research into: how employers can help improve their employees’ understanding of their personal finances; how front line managers make and communicate reward decisions to their employees; how employers manage the risks around reward; how private sector employers can build the business case for workplace pensions; how employees form their attitudes to pay; and how the annual pay review process can become more strategic.

 He is also responsible for the CIPD’s public policy reward work and has given evidence to select committees on banking pay, redundancy awards as well as responding to various consultations, such as on pensions, retirement and MPs’ expenses.

 Discover our decision-making framework for developing and implementing executive remuneration policies